realworldocaml/book/other-notes/00-outline.md

 and analysis of large software systems; OMake, an advanced build system for large software projects.
 He is the author of the textbook, An Introduction to Objective Caml (unpublished).

+### Anil Madhavapeddy

+Dr. Anil Madhavapeddy is a Senior Research Fellow at the University of Cambridge, based in the Systems Research Group.
+He was on the original team at Cambridge that developed the Xen hypervisor, and helped develop an industry-leading cloud management toolstack written entirely in OCaml.
+This XenServer product has been deployed on hundreds of thousands of physical hosts, and drives critical infrastructure for many Fortune 500 companies.

+Prior to obtaining his PhD in 2006 from the University of Cambridge, Dr.
+Madhavapeddy had a diverse background in industry at Network Appliance, NASA and Internet Vision.
+In addition to professional and academic activities, Dr.
+Madhavapeddy is an active member of the open-source development community with the OpenBSD operating system, is co-chair of the Commercial Uses of Functional Programming workshop, and serves on the boards of startup companies such as Ashima Arts where OCaml is extensively used.

 ## Advisers